Dr. Kurpad is the Sanford J. Larson Professor and Chairman of Neurosurgery.

 Dr. Kurpad joined the faculty of MCW as Assistant Professor, Department of Neurosurgery, in January 2002.
 He was promoted to Associate Professor in 2007 and achieved the rank of Professor with Tenure in 2014.
 Dr. Kurpad has served as Adjunct Faculty in the Departments of Neuroscience and Speech Pathology and Audiology at Marquette University since 2005, and as Adjunct Professor in MCW’s Department of Cell Biology, Neurology and Anatomy since 2007.

 Dr. Kurpad has extensive research experience in spinal cord injury and is internationally recognized in the field of imaging biomarkers for spinal cord injury and cervical myelopathy.
 As the recipient of the prestigious Van Wagenen fellowship from the American Association of Neurological Surgeons, Dr. Kurpad conducted cellular transplantation research for spinal cord injury at the Karolinska Institute in Stockholm.
 He runs a laboratory at MCW with international collaborators for the study of spinal cord injury and has served as principal investigator on several peer-reviewed and non-peer-reviewed grants.
-Dr. Kurpad has been continuously funded extramurally from 2006 and has secured nearly $6 million in total grant funding.
-He has previously had extramural funding from the VA, NIH and private foundations for cell transplantation and imaging biomarker research for spinal cord injury totaling over $2 million.
-He played a key role to establish a $1.0 million spinal cord injury endowment by the Bryon Riesch Paralysis Foundation at MCW.
-He has active current extramural funding from the VA Research Service, Rick Hansen Foundation and Craig Nielsen Foundation totaling over an additional $1.7 million.
+Dr. Kurpad has been continuously funded extramurally since 2006 and has secured nearly $6 million in total grant funding.
+He has previously had extramural funding from the VA, NIH, and private foundations for cell transplantation and imaging biomarker research for spinal cord injury totaling over $2 million.
+He played a key role in establishing a $1 million spinal cord injury endowment by the Bryon Riesch Paralysis Foundation at MCW.
+He has active current extramural funding from the VA Research Service, Rick Hansen Foundation, and Craig Nielsen Foundation totaling over an additional $1.7 million.
 He serves on the editorial boards of several journals and is a study section reviewer for the VA Research Service.
 In March 2012, Dr. Kurpad filed a patent for algorithm sequence for human spinal cord diffusion tensor imaging.

-Dr. Kurpad has published more than 140 articles, original papers, book chapters and reviews, and has presented about 50 local, regional, national and international lectures and workshops.
-His MCW committee memberships include the Clinical Competency Committee (Department of Neurosurgery), Practice Services and Operations Committee, Trauma Committee, Inpatient Advisory Council, Steering Committee for the Neuroscience Service Line (Froedtert Hospital) MCW/MCP Compensation Committee, Stem Cell Committee, Neuroscience Center Board and the Institutional Financial Advisory Committee (MCW).
+Dr. Kurpad has published more than 140 articles, original papers, book chapters, and reviews, and has presented about 50 local, regional, national, and international lectures and workshops.
+His MCW committee memberships include the Clinical Competency Committee (Department of Neurosurgery), Practice Services and Operations Committee, Trauma Committee, Inpatient Advisory Council, Steering Committee for the Neuroscience Service Line (Froedtert Hospital), MCW/MCP Compensation Committee, Stem Cell Committee, Neuroscience Center Board, and the Institutional Financial Advisory Committee (MCW).

 Brain tumor biology, spinal cord injury and translational applications of neural and mesenchymal stem cells in neurotrauma and neurooncology